b-vanstraaten/qarray/docs/source/examples.rst

         noise_model=WhiteNoise(amplitude=1e-3),
         latching_model=latching_model,
     )

+Included by commented out is the code to use the `PSBLatchingModel` instead.
+THis model only has one parameter, the probability of latching when moving from (1, 1) to (0, 2) as indicative of PSB.

 We then use the `GateVoltageComposer` to create a gate voltage sweep and the `optimal_Vg` method to find the optimal gate voltages. in the same way as before.
 We plot the output of the charge sensor, which is shown below.